Fall Workshop draws 450

 For the fifth year, the workshop featured an on-site contest, including a photo Shoot-Off for the first time.
 Here were the winners:

-- Shoot-Off: Tres Lawless, Hume-Fogg Academic Magnet High School
+- Shoot-Off: 1st place, Tres Lawless, Hume-Fogg Academic Magnet High School

 Congratulations to all!